 The Early Years Foundation Stage (EYFS)

 The Foundation Stage is the period of time from birth to the end of the reception year.
-The Early Years Foundation Stage (2014) is the national guidance for care, learning and development Changes to the early years foundation stage (EYFS) framework – GOV.UK (www.gov.uk) It provides a framework for thinking about stages of learning and development in a way that will support each child’s individual needs.
+The Early Years Foundation Stage (2021) is the national guidance for care, learning and development Changes to the early years foundation stage (EYFS) framework – GOV.UK (www.gov.uk) It provides a framework for thinking about stages of learning and development in a way that will support each child’s individual needs.
 The EYFS is based on four themes which underpin everything we do:

-A Unique Child – treating each child as an individual and valuing their contributions, helping each child to feel valued, recognising that each child learns and develops at different rates, and will come from their own unique family context.
+A Unique Child – treating each child as an individual and valuing them for their contributions, helping each child to feel valued, recognising that each child learns and develops at different rates, and will come from their own unique family context.

 Learning and Development – active play and exploration, creativity and promoting each child’s learning and development potential in the EYFS seven areas of development with an emphasis on the personal and social development, physical development and health, communication and language.

 Enabling Environments – providing an indoor and outdoor environment to help children explore their world within and beyond the setting, using a range of open-ended materials.

 Positive Relationships – helping children feel a sense of belonging and developing positive relationships through interacting with other children and adults, whilst being sensitive to the needs of others.

-Based on national government frameworks (also followed in all LEA nurseries and school reception classes) the emphasis is on laying firm foundations for children, through a programme which leads to towards the National ‘Early Learning Goals’ which most children are likely to achieve by the end of their reception year.
-For planning purposes there are 7 areas of learning, three prime areas and four specific areas in the national guidance.
-A summary of these is provided below.
+Based on national government frameworks (also followed in all Local Authority nurseries and school reception classes) the emphasis is on laying firm foundations for children, through a programme which leads to towards the National ‘Early Learning Goals’.
+These are the goals which most children are expected to be able to achieve by the end of their reception year.

 Your child will have opportunities to learn through play and the three characteristics of effective learning.